-(1) The indicated registration number, manufacturer's serial number and delivery month for each new aircraft reflect our current expectations, although these may differ The indicated Representation humber, initiated with sorting of each currently-owned Aircraft pursuant to this Offering is expected to be effected after the existing socurity interest on such Aircraft has been discharged, and the financing of each new Aircraft is expected to be effected at delivery of such Aircraft by Boeing to Continental.
+(1) The indicated registration number, manufacturer's serial number and delivery month for each new aircraft reflect our current expectations, although these may differ for the actual Aircraft financed hereunder.
+The financing pursuant to this Offering of each Aircraft acquired by Continental in 2009 is expected to be effected after the existing security interest on such Aircraft has been discharged.
+The financing pursuant to this Offering of each new Aircraft is expected to be effected at delivery of such Aircraft by Boeing to Continental or, in the case of a new Aircraft delivered to Continental in 2012 prior to the availability of financing pursuant to this Offering, after Continental's determination to so finance such Aircraft.
 The actual delivery date for any new aircraft may be subject to delay or acceleration.
 See "- Timing of Financing the Aircraft".
 Continental has certain rights to substitute other new aircraft if the scheduled delivery date of any new aircraft is delayed for more than 30 days after the month scheduled for delivery.
-See Substitute Aircraft".
+See "- Substitute Aircraft".

+2) For purposes of this Prospectus Supplement, an Aircraft with a Scheduled Delivery Month in 2012 is a new Aircraft.
+Continental may take delivery of a new Aircraft in 2012 prior to the availability of financing pursuant to this Offering and subsequently determine to so finance such Aircraft.

-(2) An aircraft with a Delivery Month prior to the date of this Prospectus Supplement is a currently-owned aircraft, and an aircraft with a Delivery Month after the date of this Prospectus Supplement is a new aircraft.(3) The appraised value of each aircraft set forth above is the lesser of the average and median values of such aircraft as appraised by the Appraisers.
+3) The appraised value of each aircraft set forth above is the lesser of the average and median values of such aircraft as appraised by the Appraisers.

 For purposes of the foregoing chart, AISI, BK and MBA each was asked to provide its opinion as to the appraised value of each aircraft.
-In the case of the new aircraft, such appraisals indicate appraised base value, projected as of the scheduled delivery month of the applicable aircraft, and in the case of the currently-owned Aircraft, indicate appraised base value, adjusted for the maintenance status of the Aircraft.
+In the case of the new aircraft, such appraisals indicate appraised base value, projected as of the scheduled delivery month of the applicable aircraft, and in the case of the Aircraft acquired by Continental in 2009, indicate appraised base value, adjusted for the maintenance status of the Aircraft.
 As part of this process, all three Appraisers performed "desk top" appraisals without any physical inspection of the aircraft.
 The appraisals are based on various assumptions and methodologies, which vary among the appraisals.
-AISI and BK each assumed for purposes of its appraisal of two of the currently-owned Aircraft that certain maintenance had been performed on such Aircraft and ascribed value to such maintenance, while MBA did not ascribe value to such maintenance.
-Continental is planning to have such maintenance performed on such Aircraft prior to June 2010.
-It is a condition precedent to each Trustee's obligation to purchase Equipment Notes relating to each such Aircraft that such maintenance shall have been performed on such Aircraft.
-See "- Timing of Financing the Aircraft".
-The Appraisers have delivered letters summarizing their respective appraisals, copies of which are annexed to this

-Prospectus Supplement as Appendix II.
+The Appraisers have delivered letters summarizing their respective appraisals, copies of which are annexed to this Prospectus Supplement as Appendix II.
 For a discussion of the assumptions and methodologies used in each of the appraisals, reference is hereby made to such summaries.
-In addition, we have set forth on Appendix III to this Prospectus Supplement a summary of the base value, maintenance adjustment and maintenance adjusted base value determined by each Appraiser with respect to each currently-owned Aircraft.
+In addition, we have set forth on Appendix III to this Prospectus Supplement a summary of the base value, maintenance adjustment and maintenance adjusted base value determined by each Appraiser with respect to each Aircraft acquired by Continental in 2009.

 An appraisal is only an estimate of value.
 It is not indicative of the price at which an aircraft may be purchased from the manufacturer.
 Nor should it be relied upon as a measure of realizable value.
 The proceeds realized upon a sale of any Aircraft may be less than its appraised value.
 The value of the Aircraft in the event of the exercise of remedies under the applicable Indenture will depend on market and economic conditions, the availability of buyers, the condition of the Aircraft and other similar factors.
 Accordingly, there can be no assurance that the proceeds realized upon any such exercise with respect to the Equipment Notes and the Aircraft pursuant to the applicable Indenture would equal the appraised value of such Aircraft or be sufficient to satisfy in full payments due on such Equipment Notes or the Certificates.
+See "Risk Factors - Risk Factors Relating to the Certificates and the Offering - The Appraisals are only estimates of Aircraft value."